caas-team/sparrow/README.md

 #### Loader

-The loader component of the `sparrow` will load the [checks](#checks) configuration dynamically during runtime.
+The loader component of the `sparrow` dynamically loads the [checks](#checks) configuration during runtime.

-The loader can be selected by specifying the `loaderType` configuration parameter.
+The loader can be configured by specifying the `loaderType` parameter.

-The default type of the loader is `http`, which is able to get the checks' configuration from a remote endpoint during runtime.

-Available loader:
+Available loaders:

-- `http` (default): Loads configuration from a remote endpoint.
-Token authentication is available.
-Additional configuration parameters will be set in the `loader.http` section.
+- `http` (default): Retrieves the checks' configuration from a remote endpoint during runtime.
+Additional configuration parameters are set in the `loader.http` section.

-- `file` (experimental): Loads configuration once from a local file.
-Additional configuration parameters will be set in the `loader.file` section.
-This is just for development purposes.
-The local configuration is loaded once at startup.
+- `file` (experimental): Intended for development, it loads the configuration once from a local file and does not refresh after the first load.
 The target manager is currently not functional in combination with this loader type.

 ### Checks